 Recovery After Otoplasty

 Medication is prescribed to help alleviate any discomfort.
 As with all surgery, rest and elevation of the head will help to minimize discomfort.
 A few days after otoplasty, the bandages around the head are removed.
-About 1 week following otoplasty, most patients are able to return to their normal routines.
+About one week following otoplasty, most patients are able to return to their normal routines.

 Risks And Complications Of Otoplasty